DIY Fundraising for Nonprofits: 4 Strategies for Success

 As you encourage your DIY fundraisers to spread the word, they’ll promote their giving page to friends and family.
 But consider other pre-existing groups they may be involved with—churches, schools, workplaces—where their connections can generate even more support for your mission.

 Workplace giving is a perfect example, and it’s one of the greatest untapped resources for nonprofit organizations.
-According to this 360MatchPro resource on matching gifts, an estimated $4-7 billion in matching gift funds goes unclaimed every year.
+According to 360MatchPro, an estimated $4-7 billion in matching gift funds goes unclaimed every year.

 DIY fundraising is an ideal way to better incorporate workplace giving into your fundraising strategy.
 It helps you tap into supporters’ broader circles of contacts, reach brand new supporters, and forge valuable relationships.
 You can even reach out directly to a business to see if they’ll launch a campaign of their own.